Sanket9225/UsenetStreamer/docs/beginners-guide.md

 2. **Indexer/API Access:** Pick one of the following:
    - Use the **built-in Easynews bridge** (uses your Easynews username/password).
    - Add one or more **direct Newznab APIs** (NZBGeek, Usenet-Crawler, etc.) straight into the UsenetStreamer admin panel.
-   - *German Users:* [SceneNZBs](https://scenenzbs.com/) is by far the best option.
+   - *For German Users:* [SceneNZBs](https://scenenzbs.com/) is by far the best option.
    - *Optional:* Run **Prowlarr or NZBHydra** if you already prefer them, but they are no longer required for this guide.
 3. **DuckDNS Account (Optional):** Only needed if you want public HTTPS access.
 For home/LAN streaming, you can skip this and use your server’s IP (e.g., `http://192.168.1.50:7000`).
 If you need remote access, sign up at [DuckDNS](https://www.duckdns.org), create a subdomain (e.g., `mystreamer`), and point it to your VPS/static IP.
    - It should look like [this](https://imgur.com/a/CHxhRzx).

 ## 1. Rent a VPS and Log In

 The Oracle Free Tier is possible, but there is a risk of the account being terminated.
-For a cheap option, the [IONOS VPS S](https://www.ionos.de/server/vps) package is more than enough.
+For a cheap option, the [IONOS](https://www.ionos.de/server/vps) Vps-S package is more than enough.

+### IMPORTANT
+Your cloud provider usually has its own firewall.
+Log into your VPS dashboard and add inbound rules for ports 80, 443, 7000, 3000, and 22 (TCP)—plus 9696 if you chose to publish a manager.
+On Oracle/Vultr/AWS you’ll find this under “Security List,” “Firewall,” or “VPC security group.”
+If you skip this step, nothing outside the VPS will reach your services even though UFW allows them.
+If you expose Prowlarr/NZBHydra on the same box, also allow 9696/tcp.

-Log into your VPS:
+Now log into your VPS:
 ```bash
 ssh root@your-vps-ip
 ```